What you perceive to be true and what is actually true aren’t always the same.

-How do you really know they’re suffering?
-I’m sure the first thing that comes to mind is that, “Of course they’re suffering, they live on the street!”
-But that’s not always true.
+I mean, how do you really know they’re suffering?
+I’m sure the first thing that comes to mind is that “Of course they’re suffering, they live on the street!”
+But does living on the street automatically mean someone is suffering?
+I know from personal experience that it’s not always true.

 In fact, there are many facets of homelessness you may not be aware of.
-After I spent a couple months in a soup kitchen and a few more months on welfare, I met a lot of homeless people.
-Some were there from a series of bad circumstances, and others, believe it or not, wanted to be homeless.
+After I spent a couple of months in a soup kitchen and a few more months on welfare, I met a lot of homeless people.
+Some of them fell into a series of bad circumstances, and others, believe it or not, wanted to be homeless.

 I learned this after I got back on my feet.
 When I was no longer trying to survive, I started a business and wanted to donate some of the profits to a homeless shelter or organization of some sort.
 So I visited one in San Diego and got a tour.

-The director of the shelter told me they take a van out every night or every other night or something, and they give food, water and directions to the shelter to people sleeping on the streets.
+The director of the shelter told me they take a van out every night and they give to the people sleeping on the streets food, water, and directions to the shelter.

-This really shocked me!
-Because up to this point, I didn’t think people chose to be homeless, I thought they were all victims of circumstance and/or poor decisions in life.
-But it turns out so many of them are content living on the street.
+This really shocked me because up to this point, I didn’t think people chose to be homeless.
+I thought they were all victims of circumstance and/or poor decisions in life.
+But it turns out so many of them were content living this way.

 There are all kinds of homeless people.
 Some are mentally ill, some just want to be detached from society and rules, and others have their own story and certainly don’t want to be in that predicament.

-Then I’ve met poor people who are happy as can be living in a shack.
+Then I’ve met poor people who are happy as can be living in a shack, alone in the woods.

-There is no standard that defines happiness for everyone, there is only your personal definition of what happiness is to you.
+There is no standard that defines happiness for everyone, there is only your personal definition of what happiness means to you.